Ron St. Angelo

-Ron St. Angelo (born 1948) is an American photographer who has been the official photographer of the Dallas Cowboys since 1979.
-He has photographed athletes, such as Emmitt Smith, Troy Aikman, Michael Irvin, and Herschel Walker; Dallas Cowboys Cheerleaders; coaches Tom Landry and Jimmy Johnson; General Manager Texas E. "Tex" Schramm; and President and General Manager Jerry Jones.
-He has published several books, including Greatest Team Ever, which featured a cover photograph of the "Triplets".
+Ron St. Angelo (born 1948) is an American photographer.
+From 1979 until 2010, St. Angelo served as the official photographer of the Dallas Cowboys.
+He is best known for his photographs of athletes, including Emmitt Smith, Troy Aikman, and Michael Irvin, who are pictured together in his best-known work, dubbed "Triplets."
+He has published several books, including Greatest Team Ever.

 Early life

-Born in Beaumont, Texas, Ron St. Angelo helped start the photography department at Beaumont High School in 1965, constructing a lab and darkroom to process film and print black-and-white prints.
+Born in Beaumont, Texas, Ron St. Angelo took interest in photography from a young age.
+He helped start the photography department at Beaumont High School in 1965, constructing a lab and darkroom to process film and print black-and-white prints.

 Upon graduating in 1967, St. Angelo enlisted in the United States Navy.

-In 1968, as Boatswain's Mate stationed on a Man-O-War U.S. Destroyer based out of Naval Station Long Beach, California, he served two combat tours of duty in the Vietnam War and was decorated for his service.
-After his honorable discharge from military service in 1973, St. Angelo returned to Houston and majored in philosophy at the University of Houston.
-In 1976, he began working for Gittings Portrait Studio in Houston and Dallas; photographer Arthur Heitzman mentored him.
+St. Angelo served two combat tours of duty in Vietnam as Boatswain's Mate stationed on a Man-O-War U.S. Destroyer based out of Naval Station Long Beach, California.
+During his service, he was exposed to Agent Orange, which left him "100% disabled" later in life.
+After an honorable discharge from military service in 1973, St. Angelo returned to his studies at the University of Houston.

+During this time, he began working for a portrait studio with locations in Houston and Dallas, where he was mentored by the company's senior photographer.
 In 1978, he opened his own professional photography studio, St. Angelo Photography.

-After 1978
+Career

-From 1978 he has photographed musicians for Wild West Productions including Rolling Stones, Beyonce, and Neil Young.
-In 1979, the Dallas Cowboys hired him to photograph all aspects of the team, from Dallas Cowboys Cheerleaders, led by Suzanne Mitchell and choreographer "Texie" Waterman, to game action, coaches, and front office officials.
-He continued that role through three World Championship wins and the Cowboys' becoming the Team of the Decade with multiple future NFL Hall of Famers.
+In 1979, the Dallas Cowboys hired St. Angelo as their official photographer.
+In this role, he provided coverage of the Dallas Cowboys Cheerleaders, to game action, coaches, and front office officials.

-St. Angelo also photographed for commercial and advertising clients like Rolls-Royce, The Houstonian and President George H.W.
-Bush.
+His tenure as the Cowboys' photographer overlapped with the team's "dynasty" period, in which they won three Super Bowls in four years.
+Most notably, Emmitt Smith, Troy Aiken, and Michael Irvin were drafted during this period.
+A photograph of the three future Hall of Famers taken by St. Angelo is the most famous photo in the team's history.
+In 2002, he was nominated for a Pulitzer Prize in photojournalism for his photograph of Emmitt Smith breaking the rushing record; he was not selected as a finalist.

+St. Angelo began to withdraw from sports photography as the job became too physically demanding with age.
+After his retirement in 2010, St. Angelo donated around 700 photographs to the NFL Hall of Fame Archives.

 In 1989 the Professional Photographers Association of China invited him to present his work, and he earned a Master of Photography.
 In 2002, he received a nomination for a Pulitzer Prize in Journalism.
 In 2004, Nikon Camera honored him for his work and featured him in their Legends Behind the Lens.

-In 2007 he became an adjunct professor of photography at the Art Institute of Dallas, and he served as board president of the Photographers Advisory Board.

 In 2009 he worked for the Roman Catholic diocese of Dallas, publishing four books over the course of 12 years, including Kevin Joseph Cardinal Farrell and the Cathedral Shrine of the Virgin of Guadalupe in 2011.
+In 2021, he donated a collection of photographs to the Diocese.
+A collection of his work was inducted into the Dallas Historical Society.